egonelbre/egonelbre.com/content/draft/production-ready-concurrency.md

 ### Protecting State

-Similarly, we quite often need to protect the state and wait for it.
+Similarly, we quite often need to protect the state when concurrently modifying it.
 We've seen how `sync.Mutex` is sometimes error-prone and doesn't consider context cancellation.
 Let's write a helper for such a scenario.

 ```go
 type Locked[T any] struct {